2 5 20

 Regardless of how great your story is, you will still have to promote it through proper channels in order to get the necessary visibility.

-In that regard, when we start our campaign, we have to focus on the Internet.
+In that regard, when we start our campaign, we have to focus on the Internet and websites in particular.

 Yes, good part of our ads will be placed on TV.
 But let’s face it, who watches TV nowadays?

-Having said that, your content has to go viral.
+Having said that, your content has to go viral on the web.